Scarlet Ribbons (For Her Hair): Harry Belafonte

 In 1952 Harry Belafonte, at his third session for RCA Records, covered the song with an arrangement using his guitarist Millard Thomas and male vocal group.
 The four-year-old recording finally became a success in 1956 after it appeared on his second album, which reached No. 1 on Billboard's album chart for six weeks and stayed on the chart for over a year.
 The song reached No. 18 on the UK's New Musical Express chart in late 1957.

+The Kingston Trio

+The Kingston Trio included their rendition of "Scarlet Ribbons" on their 1959 album At Large.

 The Browns

 In 1959, the Browns released what would become the most successful version of "Scarlet Ribbons" in the US.
 The Browns' version spent 14 weeks on the Billboard Hot 100, reaching No. 13 on January 2, 1960, while reaching No. 7 on Billboard's Hot C&W Sides.

 Cliff Richard

 In 1991, Cliff Richard released the song on his Christmas album Together with Cliff Richard, and as a single.
 The song reached No. 19 on the New Zealand Singles Chart and No. 51 in Germany.